Health Library

 Causes

 Plague is caused by the bacteria Yersinia pestis.
-Rodents, such as rats, carry the disease.
-It is spread by fleas.
+Rodents, such as rats, carry the disease, which is spread by fleas.

+- Breathing in respiratory droplets from an infected human or animal.
 Plague lung infection is called pneumonic plague.
-It can be spread from person to person.
 When someone with pneumonic plague coughs, tiny droplets carrying the bacteria move through the air.
 Anyone who breathes in these particles may catch the disease.
-An epidemic can be started this way.
+In the United States, there have been cases of owners becoming infected by their sick cat through respiratory droplets.

 Symptoms